 The Company's inability to obtain required funding in the near future could have a material adverse effect on its operations and strategic development plan for future growth.
 If the Company cannot successfully raise additional capital and implement its strategic development plan, its liquidity, financial condition and business prospects will be materially and adversely affected, and the Company may have to cease operations.
-Based on the Company's current cash reserves of \$53.4 million at March 31, 2019 and financial condition as of this Quarterly Report on Form 10-Q, we believe our existing cash and cash equivalent will be sufficient to fund currently planned operations at least through the second quarter of fiscal year 2021.
+Based on the Company's current cash reserves of \$48.2 million at June 30, 2019 and financial condition as of this Quarterly Report on Form 10-Q, we believe our existing cash and cash equivalent will be sufficient to fund currently planned operations at least through the second quarter of 2021.